-Apart from the self-inflicted clutch problem already mentioned, first attempts at flying revealed another problem.
+Apart from the self-inflicted clutch problem already mentioned, flying revealed another problem.
 When the starter was applied to the spinner, the prop, spinner, etc. immediately flew off.
-"Fool," I thought, "you didn't tighten it enough."
+"Fool", I thought, "you didn't tighten it enough".
 Two repeat performances later, I managed to tighten the nut sufficiently to keep the propeller on.